AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 ###Unit testing

 Unit testing is testing an individual module or component of a system.
-As with system testing, it is normally conducted for logical or implementational error regarding the intended functionality of the unit.
+As with system testing, it is normally conducted for logical or implementation errors regarding the intended functionality of the unit.
 This type of testing is more prevalent and occurs several times in the life of the component, whenever there is a change to its functionality or coding.

 ###Model testing

 Note that systems and unit testing are not likely to be performed by a data scientist.
 The likely testing activity that a data scientist is going to perform is model testing.

-Model testing depends on the task in hand whether it is classification, clustering or regression.
+Model testing depends on the task at hand, whether it is classification, clustering or regression.
 In model testing the prediction performance of the model and its level of accuracy in performing the required task are tested.

-Often, when dealing with graphical user interface (GUI) based data mining tools such as RapidMiner (or other industry used tools you may come across such as Weka), the concern will be on raising the model performance by changing its parameters or the technique used.
+Often, when dealing with graphical user interface (GUI) based data mining tools such as RapidMiner (or other industry-used tools you may come across, such as Weka), the concern will be on raising the model performance by changing its parameters or the technique used.
 Alternatively, several techniques are employed and their performance compared.
-Model testing is not concerned with whether the coding for a technique is working properly but whether the model is capturing the internal mechanism of the data generation process or whether it is able of dedifferentiating between a set of different classes.
+Model testing is not concerned with whether the coding for a technique is working properly, but whether the model is capturing the internal mechanism of the data generation process or whether it is able to differentiate between a set of different classes.

 ##Types of models: generative vs discriminative